-There is way to wrestle control of your test experience from the test writers.
+There is a way to snatch control of your test experience away from the test writers.
 And if you do, then suddenly you’re running the test, not the other way around.

 It all comes down to consistent process no matter the question